Skip to content

 “Love Letters” to the Sellers

 Buyers may attempt to stand out by writing letters to the sellers.
 These letters may describe the buyers, their family, and why they would be perfect buyers for the listed property.
 Some buyers include photographs of their family.
-That’s problematic because you get into Fair Housing issues.
+Love letters can be problematic because you get into Fair Housing issues.

 • If a young couple writes, “we can imagine our children running down the hallways to celebrate Christmas,” you’ve got potential Fair Housing issues with age and religion.